Webinaire | March.16.2021 - March.17.2021 | 8:35am - 3:20pm (Pacific Daylight Time)Virtual Master Class

 Additionally, Harry has extensive experience with government contracting matters.
 His government contracting work has included, for example, design and implementation of U.S. Defense Department renewable energy projects.
 He also represents broad industry coalitions on major trade litigations and international negotiations.
 His experience in these areas includes a leading role in what is often considered the largest-ever international trade dispute: the controversy regarding unfair softwood lumber imports from Canada.
 It has involved myriad administrative proceedings before federal agencies, NAFTA panel appeals, WTO dispute proceedings, judicial proceedings and international settlement agreements.

 Harry has represented a coalition of major U.S. oil companies in antidumping and countervailing duty litigation.
 As a related matter, he pursues policy issues with congressional and executive branch officials and advises on international trade rules (e.g., GATT, WTO agreements and NAFTA).

-Louise's practice focuses on energy sector project financings, M&A transactions and joint ventures, with a focus in the renewable energy industry.
+Louise's practice focuses on project financings, M&A transactions and joint ventures, with a focus in the renewable energy industry.
 She is the deputy leader of Orrick’s Energy and Infrastructure Group globally.